 There is extensive peppermint and Tuart woodland behind the foreshore dunes, home to many Brushtail possums, and also some released Ringtail possums that are doing well.

-The park is very popular for aquatic recreation such as snorkelling & diving.
+The park is very popular for aquatic recreation such as snorkelling and diving.
 There are long beaches with ample opportunity for fishing.

 Wildlife to watch

 The park is popular for bird watching with over 60 species being recorded.

 Watch the dolphins at play on the southern and western sides of the peninsula.

 When to go: Summer is the most popular season but the park is beautiful all year round, especially in spring when wildflowers abound.